luc-leonard/homepage/homepage/content/about.md

 # Hello :)

-Welcome here

 I am a french computer scientist

-this little website is here to talk about my interests, and my projects.
+this little website is here to talk about my interests, my projects and store some bookmarks

 # What am I working on right now ?